 The good news

-In most cases it is the buyer’s attorney who generates the definitive legal document; known as the purchase agreement, and he or she will be responsible for the cost.
+In most cases it is the buyer’s attorney who generates the definitive legal document; known as the purchase agreement, and the buyer is normally responsible for the cost.
 That being said, it’s important for owners to have their own attorney review that document to ensure it’s in their best interest.
 The owner’s intermediary should also review it, but unless he or she shouldn’t and can’t give legal advice.

 That buyer’s attorney also commonly holds the “closing,” which is the final, and most fun step of the transaction, and that cost is commonly also covered by the buyer as well.